andyfaff/scipy/PEP/1-Optimizer.rst

 Tensorflow, PyTorch, MXNet and CNTK respectively, all of which use optimization, have Python bindings and are open source.

 The SciPy ``minimize`` function has been widely used.
-Over 17,000 results for "``from scipy.optimize import minimize``" appear from a GitHub search, and ``minimize`` is included in many libraries including scikit-learn, scikit-image, statsmodels and astropy.
-Preserving backwards compatibility to keep this code functional is a priority, as is library performance.
-However, we believe that we can enhance SciPy's minimization API by introducing a lower level class based system for various minimizers.
-This class based system will allow more sophisticated functionality, but will also be easier to maintain, test, and develop.
+Over 17,000 results for "``from scipy.optimize import minimize``" appear from a GitHub search, and ``minimize`` is included in many popular libraries including scikit-learn, scikit-image, statsmodels and astropy.
+These libraries are popular -- over 17,100 results appear for a Google Scholar search for "scikit-learn".

+We believe that we can enhance SciPy's minimization API by introducing a class based system for various minimizers.
+Preserving backwards compatibility and library performance are both priorities in this rewrite.
+Intermediate and advanced users will appreciate this rewrite.
+This class based system will allow more sophisticated functionality and be easier to maintain, test, and develop.

 Proposed solution
 =================